 Mark B. Harkins joined the Government Affairs Institute as a Senior Fellow in July 2013 after having been a guest lecturer numerous times back to 2005.
 Prior to joining GAI, Mark was a government relations professional for more than five years where he focused on the representation of corporate, nonprofit and government clients before Congress and the Executive Branch.

-Joshua C. Huder joined the Government Affairs Institute as a Senior Fellow in 2013.
-He has taught courses on American government, advanced legislative process, and other introductory politics courses.
-He has provided political analysis to several new outlets, including the Washington Post, the Washington Examiner, CNN, Al-Jazeera, and other outlets such as the London School of Economics and Cronkite News.
+Joshua C. Huder, Ph.D., joined the Government Affairs Institute as a Senior Fellow in 2013.
+He has taught courses on American government, advanced legislative process, and other American politics courses.
+He has provided political analysis to several news outlets, including the Washington Post, Bloomberg News, CNN, the Washington Examiner, Al-Jazeera, Yahoo News, and is a regular contributor for the Christian Science Monitor’s DC Decoder blog.